ellmetha/django-precise-bbcode/docs/custom_tags.rst

 To do this, you will have to write a subclass of ``precise_bbcode.tag_base.TagBase`` for any tag you want to create.
 These class-based bbcodes must be defined inside a ``bbcode_tags`` module in your Django application.

 Each of this tag must provide a ``tag_name`` attribute and a ``render`` method and must be registered to a tag pool in order to be available to the BBCode parser.
-The ``render`` method is used to transform you bbcode tag and its context (value, option if provided) to the corresponding HTML output.
-Iy ``render`` method takes three arguments:
+The ``render`` method is used to transform your bbcode tag and its context (value, option if provided) to the corresponding HTML output.
+The ``render`` method takes three arguments:

 * **tag_name**: the name of the tag being rendered
 * **value**: the context between the start end the end tags, or None for standalone tags.
 Whether this has been rendered depends on the ``render_embedded`` tag option